-University of Toronto Scarborough (UTSC) students who wish to study at another institution are encouraged to do so via a Letter of Permission (for Canadian Universities) or a formal International Exchange (for institutions outside Canada) through the Centre for International Experience (CIE).
+University of Toronto Scarborough (UTSC) students who wish to study at another institution are strongly encouraged to do so via a Letter of Permission (for Canadian universities) or a formal International Exchange (for institutions outside of Canada) through the Centre for International Experience (CIE).
 Students who take courses at another institution without following one of these processes may still be eligible for transfer credits; however, the transfer credit assessment will only take place upon completion of the course(s).
 Therefore, there is no guarantee that coursework completed at another institution will transfer to your U of T Scarborough degree program.

-UTSC Students who have completed university level courses at another institution after admission or intend to complete university level courses at an accredited institution outside of Canada, may be eligible for transfer credit.
+UTSC Students who have completed courses at another Canadian institution after admission, may be eligible for transfer credit.
 The course(s) must be undergraduate level in arts, science or management and meet degree requirements at the host institution.
-Check the University of Toronto's transfer planning tool to see whether the courses have previously been assessed for transfer credit: Transfer Explorer.
-If the course(s) or institution are not listed, students may request to have the content of the courses assessed for possible transfer credit by providing detailed course outlines to: firstname.lastname@example.org.
+Check the University of Toronto's transfer credit planning tool to see which courses have previously been assessed for transfer credit: Transfer Explorer.
+If the course(s) or institution are not listed, students may complete a self-assessment by manually comparing course descriptions using the UTSC academic calendar.

-The actual assignment of transfer credits takes place upon receipt of the official transcript received directly from the host institution, with confirmation of achieving an appropriate grade.
-To be reviewed for transfer credit, students must achieve at least 10% (or one full letter grade) above a passing grade, (whatever a passing grade is at the host institution.
+The actual assignment of transfer credits will take place upon receipt of the official transcript received directly from the host institution, with confirmation of achieving an appropriate grade.
+To be reviewed for transfer credit, students must achieve at least 10% (or one full letter grade) above a passing score, as defined by the host institution.

 GUIDELINES for assessing eligibility to receive transfer credit:

-I have read and understand the guidelines to be considered for transfer credit (post-admission).
+I have read and understand the above guidelines to be considered for post-admission transfer credit.